 EMBL Hamburg operates three beamlines at the PETRA III synchrotron ring, two for macromolecular X-ray crystallography and one for small angle X-ray scattering on biological macromolecules.
 Academic access to the beamlines is available to all research groups, and is prioritised on scientific grounds only.
-Block Allocation Group (BAG) proposals can now be submitted for the MX crystallography beamlines.
-Proposals for beamline access are evaluated by the Project Evaluation Committee.
+All proposals for beamline access are evaluated by the Project Evaluation Committee.

 The Sample Preparation and Characterisation (SPC) facility supports users on the beamline and in addition offers expertise to check and improve the samples that are submitted to the crystallisation facility and the SAXS beamline.